 ‘The collaborative team of expert school-based trainers and managers that supports the development of trainees’ subject knowledge and practical teaching skills well.’ – Ofsted 2013

-Our overall aim is to produce reflective professionals confident in applying for and starting their first jobs as school teachers.
+Our overall aim is to produce reflective professionals who are confident in applying for and starting their first jobs as school teachers.
 Traditionally, over half of our secondary Associate Teachers take up their first teaching posts in the scheme's partnership schools.

 ‘The exceptional employment rates reflect the high regard in which the trainees and training are held by local schools…Many go on to gain roles of responsibility within the SCITT partnership as mentors, subject leaders or managers.’ – Ofsted 2013